 Non-Regulatory Management (Maximum 4-page limit)

-1. What non-regulatory management mechanisms are recommended at this site to meet the goals of the proposed designation?
-These may include, but are not limited to, public access management, on-site enhancement, stewardship programs, and educational intercepts.
+1. What non-regulatory mechanisms are required at this site to meet the goals of the proposed designation?
+These may include, but are not limited to, public access management, on-site enhancement, and educational intercepts.